0z-cloud/vx/README.md

 Target Inventory (GET INVENTORY), resulting inventory:

-     - Result of generation the API INVENTORY, contains all needed for ansible works.
+     - Result of generation the API INVENTORY, contains all needed for Ansible works.
      - Placed in inventories/products/{{ ansible_product }}/{{ ansible_environment }}
      - No stored in repository.